Inherent nonlinearity of fluid motion and acoustic gravitational wave memory: Introduction

 The study of the propagation of classical and quantum pseudo-relativistic fields on {\em effective} curved spacetime dubbed {\it analogue gravity} \cite{BLV} enables the simulation of many effects else inaccessible in the lab \cite{volovik2009universe}.
 After Unruh's seminal idea \cite{unruh}, various aspects of analogue gravity have been treated in particular within the realm of fluid dynamics.
 These comprise, {\it inter alia}, analogues of black holes via gravity waves \cite{RalfBill,Weinfurtner,Euve,EuveII} and in fluids of light \cite{Marino,Nguyen}, black hole radiation \cite{PhysRevLett.85.4643,Carusotto_2008,Macher,Gerace,Steinhauer16,Munoz}, inflation \cite{Schuetzhold,PhysRevLett.118.130404,Eckel}, the production of cosmological quasiparticles \cite{BLV2003PRA,CPP} and their degree of entanglement \cite{Busch,Robertson,Tian}, the Unruh and Gibbons-Hawking effects \cite{Fedichev,Reznik,Celi,Gooding}, black hole lasers \cite{Ted,Finazzi} superradiance \cite{Basak,Torres,Prain}, quasinormal black hole modes \cite{Berti,Richartz}, and GWs \cite{hartley2018analogue,PhysRevD.98.064049}.

 The Unruh paradigm of analogue gravity operates on the premise that a linearized theory on top of some background field \cite{BLV_normal} describes accurately the propagation of the fields on a spacetime background which is generally curved \cite{FischerVisser}.
-In what follows, we establish the analogue of GW memory within a {\em nonlinear} generalization of analogue gravity.
+In what follows, we establish an acoustic analogue of GW memory within a {\em nonlinear} generalization of analogue gravity.
 Our approach is based on the Riemann equation of nonlinear acoustics, and does not assume that perturbations can be linearized.
-In particular, we show that an analogue of the elusive nonlinear Christodoulou memory can be observed in a Bose-Einstein condensate (BEC), for which the nonlinearity is provided by the perfect fluid dynamics.
+We show that the acoustic analogue of a generally nonlinear GW memory can be observed in a Bose-Einstein condensate (BEC), for which the nonlinearity of the underlying ``ether" is provided by the fluid-dynamical equations, and not by the Einstein equations.
 While GW memory analogues have been introduced before, within electrodynamics \cite{Bieri} and Yang-Mills theory \cite{Pate}, respectively, here we consider a system which both represents an inherently nonlinear theory, and is readily accessible in experiment.